steveseguin/electroncapture/README.md

 This is the Electron Capture app, created for OBS.Ninja users.
-It's designed to be a media viewer for remote streams, which is "Window Capture" friendly, as it is frameless and uses the newest version of Chromium.
+It's designed to allow for easy "Screen Capturing" of OBS.Ninja live video streams using applications like OBS.

 ## Why ?
-OBS on macOS currently doesn't support its Browser Source plugin all that well, so this tool is helpful for macOS users to screen-grab video without the need of the Browser Source plugin.
-It also makes it easy to select the output audio playback device, such as a Virtual Audio device, like https://rogueamoeba.com/audiohijack/, for each audio capturing and routing.
-It remains on top of other windows, attempts to hide the mouse cursor when possible, and provides accurate window sizes for 1:1 pixel mapping.
+OBS on macOS currently doesn't support its Browser Source plugin all that well, so this tool is a viable alternative.
+It lets you cleanly screen-grab just a video stream without the need of the Browser Source plugin.
+It also makes it easy to select the output audio playback device, such as a Virtual Audio device: ie) https://rogueamoeba.com/audiohijack/

+The app also remains on top of other windows, attempts to hide the mouse cursor when possible, and provides accurate window sizes for 1:1 pixel mapping.

-Windows users may also find it beneficial as it offers support for OBS.Ninja's &buffer audio sync command and has robust support for video packet loss.
-In other words, it can playback live video bettr than OBS can, with fewer video playback errors and better audio/video sync.
+Windows users may find it beneficial too, as it offers support for OBS.Ninja's &buffer audio sync command and it has robust support for video packet loss.
+In other words, it can playback live video better than OBS can, with fewer video playback errors and better audio/video sync.
 If you have a spare monitor, it may at times be worth the hassle to use.

 ## Settings and Parameters

-Default frameless resolution is 1280x720.
-It auto-adapters for high-DPI displays, so it is always 1:1 pixel-accurate with the specified resolution.
+The default frameless resolution of the capture window is 1280x720.
+The app automatically accounts for high-DPI displays, so it is always 1:1 pixel-accurate with the specified resolution on even Apple Retina displays.

 The optional Command Line arguments can be seen as examples below, along with their default values.